ahmad24mliwala/my-web/README.md

 ## Introduction:

 Deploying a website to a production environment can be a complex and time-consuming process.
 However, with the right tools and techniques, it can be streamlined and automated.
-In this project, we will use Github Actions to deploy a website to an AWS S3 bucket automatically.
+In this project, I will use Github Actions to deploy a website to an AWS S3 bucket automatically.

 Amazon S3 is a highly scalable and cost-effective object storage service that allows us to store and retrieve any amount of data, including website files.
 Github Actions is a powerful workflow automation tool that allows us to automate our software development workflows.

 The goal of this project is to automate the deployment of a website to an AWS S3 bucket using Github Actions.
-We will create a Github repository to host the website code and configure a Github Actions workflow that will build the website and deploy it to the S3 bucket.
+I will create a Github repository to host the website code and configure a Github Actions workflow that will build the website and deploy it to the S3 bucket.

 ## Stesps: